This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 • In Different Rooms - reflective and absorbent (not too extreme though - most people won't be listening in these environments), big and small.

-• At Different Levels – sometimes the most interesting parts of your song aren’t coming across as effectively as you think they are.
-Everything sounds better louder.
+• At Different Levels - sometimes, the most exciting parts of your song aren't coming across as effectively as you think they are.
+Everything sounds better and louder.
 Because of equal loudness curves, listening to low levels alters your perception of bass and treble.
 A good mix should barely change when played at different levels.